markkerry/markkerry-hugo/content/posts/2022/03/ubuntu-kubernetes-virtualbox/index.md

 ## Install Docker

-(All hosts) The following commands to install the Docker engine
+(All hosts) The following commands are used to install the Docker engine

 ```bash
 # remove old versions